sdiehl/wiwinwlh/tutorial.md

           ./lib-three
 ```

-While an example Stack project `stack.yaml` for the above multi-component library
+By contract, an example Stack project `stack.yaml` for the above multi-component
-repository would be:
+library repository would be:

 ```yaml
 resolver: lts-14.20